Raku/roast/README.md

 ## Introduction

 Please consider this test suite to be the bleeding edge of Perl 6 development.
-New tests, tests for experimental new features, etc., will live on this 'master' branch.
+New tests, tests for proposed new features, etc., will live on this 'master' branch.
 Once a specification is cut, a branch will be created for that version of the spec, e.g., `6.c` for Christmas.